Bartlebys/Bartleby/Documents/BSFS.md

           }
         }
       },
       "nature": {
         "type": "enum",
         "instanceOf": "string",
         "emumPreciseType": "Node.Nature",
         "description": "The node nature",
         "enum": [
           "file",
           "folder",
-            "alias",
-            "flock"
+          "alias"
         ],
         "default": ".file"
       },
       "size": {
         "type": "integer",
         "description": "The size of the file",
-          "default":"Int.max",
+        "default": "Int.max",
         "supervisable": true
       },
       "referentNodeUID": {
         "type": "string",
         "description": "If nature is .alias the UID of the referent node, else can be set to self.UID or not set at all", "supervisable": true
       },
       "compressed": {
         "type": "boolean",
-          "description": "If set to true the blocks should be compressed", "default": "true",
+        "description": "If set to true the blocks should be compressed (using LZ4)", "default": "true",
         "supervisable": true
       },
       "cryptedBlocks": {
         "type": "boolean",
-          "description": "If set to true the blocks will be crypted", "default": "true",
+        "description": "If set to true the blocks will be crypted (using AES256)", "default": "true",
         "supervisable": true
+      },
+      "uploadProgression": {
+        "schema": {
+          "description": "The upload Progression State (not serializable, not supervisable directly by : self.addChangesSuperviser use self.uploadProgression.addChangesSuperviser)", "$ref": "#/definitions/Progression",
+          "default": "Progression()",
+          "supervisable": false,
+          "cryptable": false,
+          "serializable": false
+        }
+      },
+      "downloadProgression": {
+        "schema": {
+          "description": "The Download Progression State (not serializable, not supervisable directly by : self.addChangesSuperviser use self.downloadProgression.addChangesSuperviser)", "$ref": "#/definitions/Progression",
+          "default": "Progression()",
+          "supervisable": false,
+          "cryptable": false,
+          "serializable": false
+        }
+      },
+      "uploadInProgress": {
+        "type": "boolean",
+        "description": "Turned to true if there is an upload in progress (used for progress consolidation optimization)", "default": "false",
+        "supervisable": false,
+        "serializable": false
+      },
+      "downloadInProgress": {
+        "type": "boolean",
+        "description": "Turned to true if there is an upload in progress (used for progress consolidation optimization)", "default": "false",
+        "supervisable": false,
+        "serializable": false
+      },
+      "assemblyInProgress": {
+        "type": "boolean",
+        "description": "Turned to true if there is an Assembly in progress (used for progress consolidation optimization)", "default": "false",
+        "supervisable": false,
+        "serializable": false
       }
     },
     "metadata": {
       "urdMode": false,